 Last Updated on: by

-- Real Time PCR is a technique used to monitor the progress of a PCR reaction in real time.
+- It is a technique used to monitor the progress of a PCR reaction in real-time.

 - At the same time, a relatively small amount of PCR product (DNA, cDNA or RNA) can be quantified.

-- Real Time PCR is based on the detection of the fluorescence produced by a reporter molecule which increases, as the reaction proceeds.
+- It is based on the detection of the fluorescence produced by a reporter molecule which increases, as the reaction proceeds.

-- A real-time polymerase chain reaction (Real-Time PCR), also known as quantitative polymerase chain reaction (qPCR), is a laboratory technique of molecular biology based on the polymerase chain reaction (PCR).
+- It is also known as a quantitative polymerase chain reaction (qPCR), which is a laboratory technique of molecular biology based on the polymerase chain reaction (PCR).

 - A PCR reaction needs a pair of primers that are complementary to the sequence of interest.
 Primers are extended by the DNA polymerase.

-- The copies produced after the extension, so called amplicons, are re-amplified with the same primers leading thus to an exponential amplification of the DNA molecules.
+- The copies produced after the extension, so-called amplicons, are re-amplified with the same primers leading thus to exponential amplification of the DNA molecules.

-- After amplification, however, gel electrophoresis is used to analyse the amplified PCR products and this makes conventional PCR time consuming; since the reaction must finish before proceeding with the post-PCR analysis.
-Real Time PCR overcomes this problem.
+- After amplification, however, gel electrophoresis is used to analyze the amplified PCR products and this makes conventional PCR time consuming; since the reaction must finish before proceeding with the post-PCR analysis.
+Real-Time PCR overcomes this problem.